 What WebRTC does is allow the access to devices.
 You can access the microphone of your device, the camera that you have on your phone or laptop – or it can be a screen itself.
 You can capture the display of the user and then have that screen shared or recorded remotely.

 Whatever WebRTC does that does in the real time, enabling live interactions.

 WebRTC isn’t limited to voice and video.
 It allows sending any type of arbitrary data.

 There are several reasons WebRTC is a great choice for real time communications

 - First of all, WebRTC is an open source project

 - It is completely free for commercial or private use, so why not use it?

 - Since it is constantly evolving and improving, you are banking on a technology that would service you for years to come

 - WebRTC is a pretty solid choice – It already created a vibrant ecosystem around it of different vendors and companies that can assist you with your application

-- WebRTC today is available in browsers and most modern browsers today support it
+- WebRTC today is available in all modern browsers

-- This has enabled and empowered the creation of new cases and business models
+- This has enabled and empowered the creation of new use cases and business models

-- WebRTC not limited to only browsers because it is also available for mobile applications
+- WebRTC is not limited to only browsers because it is also available for mobile applications

 - The source code is portable and has been used already in a lot of mobile apps